sannajammeh/make-it-responsive/README.md

 To make it browser compatible we have used Parced, a zero config bundler & transpiler.
 You can run a browser compatible version of this project by following the steps below.

-- Make sure that you have NodeJS installed on your computer
+- Make sure that you have NodeJS installed on your computer.
 - Navigate to this folder in your terminal and type `npm install` then type `npm run dev`, this will start a development server locally on your computer.
 - Go to `http://localhost:1234` in your browser.